LampDelivery/AliucordPlugins/README.md

-# aliucord plugins
+# AliucordPlugins

 hi

-## MessageLinkCompact
+# MessageLinkCompact

-compacts message links in dms and servers like DiscordRN
+Compacts message links in dms and servers like DiscordRN

+dependency: install MoreHighlight for hyperlinks until it becomes core